aporto/pcb_drilling_optimizer/README.md

 ![Optimization example](https://raw.githubusercontent.com/aporto/pcb_drilling_optimizer/master/drill_optimize.jpg)

+The yellow lines on the image above represent the travel of the CNC tool between each hole.
+The lower the yellow lines, the faster the CNC job will finish.

 This script supports two algorithms for optimization, by solving the Traveling Salesman Problem:
 * "fast" algorithm takes just a few seconds to create a good sequence of the holes
 * "opt-2" algorithm may take several minutes to create a better sequence